 Setting the benchmark for Australian beef eating quality

-The eating quality of Australia’s already world-renowned beef is on the rise with the national average Meat Standards Australia (MSA) Index reaching 57.56 in 2015-17 to be 0.84 points ahead of the 2010-11 grading.
+The eating quality of Australia’s beef herd is on the rise with the national average Meat Standards Australia (MSA) Index reaching 57.62 in 2017-19, improving 0.73 points since 2010-11.

 The MSA Index is a single number between 30 and 80, and is the standard national measure of the predicted eating quality potential of a whole carcase.